fmorenopino/HeterogeneousHMM/README.md

 - **Different types of initializations can be used**.
 Random and K-means initializations are implemented.
 In the second case, a clustering is performed befored trainning the model to start with an initializations that will converge faster.

+- **The models can be used to sample data**, which means that once you have trainned a model (or you have fixed the parameters according to the distributions you want to use) you can generate sequences of data.

 Also, some others aspects like having multiple sequences, several features per observation or sampling from the models are supported.
 This model is easily extendable with other types of probablistic models.